The Soft Parade: Background

-Morrison, a self-professed "acid-evangelist of rock", had been fascinated with the public media outlets and frequently coined buzzwords and phrases to generate attention for the Doors.
-The band's rise to stardom and publications drawing Morrison as a sex symbol, however, drastically modified his outlook on pop culture.
-Throughout 1968, Morrison's behavior became increasingly erratic: he began drinking heavily and distanced himself from studio work to focus on his more immediate passions, poetry and film making.
+Throughout 1968, Morrison's behavior became increasingly erratic: he began drinking heavily and distanced himself from studio work to focus on his more immediate passions, poetry and filmmaking.
 At the time, Morrison was also struggling with anxiety, and felt like he was on the brink of a nervous breakdown.
 He considered quitting the Doors, but was persuaded by keyboardist Ray Manzarek to finish recording The Soft Parade before making such a decision.

 In November 1968, the band entered the newly established studio Elektra Sound West on La Cienega Boulevard to continue work on The Soft Parade, a process that was not completed until May 1969.
 Without any album-ready material to work with, record producer Paul A. Rothchild took control of the recording sessions and insisted on numerous retakes of songs, much to the group's indignation.
 "It was like pulling teeth to get Jim into it", sound engineer Bruce Botnick recalled.
 "It was bizarre ... the hardest I ever worked as a producer."
 Rothchild, who by this time was addicted to cocaine and incredibly strict in his leadership, caused severe strife in the studio, especially with his advisor Jac Holzman, who argued that the drive for perfection was "grinding them [The Doors] into the ground".
-The album was by far the most expensive by the group, costing US$80,000 to create in contrast to the US$10,000 required for their debut.
+The album was by far the most expensive by the group, costing US$80,000 to create, compared to the US$10,000 required for their debut.